 How you can claim tariff duty exemption

 Tariff duty exemptions can be claimed when completing your customs declaration on the TSS Portal.
-Please refer to the Tariffs on goods movements into NI guide on NICTA for more detailed information about tariff options.
+More detailed information about tariff options can be found in the Tariffs on goods movements into NI guide on NICTA.

 How to determine which declaration path you need to follow